-Decision Method - Dean and HOD consult and agree the decision.
+Decision Method - Senior Manager and HOD consult and agree the decision.
 Learner is informed of the decision.
 If the outcome is suspension or exclusion.
 A formal exclusion letter is sent to the learner within 5 working days of the meeting.
-This is actioned by the Dean of Faculty with a copy sent to HoD ALN and Wellbeing.
+This is actioned by the Senior Manager with a copy sent to HoD ALN and Wellbeing.

 Can the learner appeal? - A learner cannot appeal on a decision of fact.
-An appeal may be heard by member of the senior leadership team if;
+An appeal may be heard by member of the Executive team if;